Guekka/sectrans/docs/report.md

 The username and password are sent in clear text, but the message is encrypted, so it is not a problem.

 The password is hashed with libhydrogen's `hydro_pwhash` function.

+For this prototype, the username and password are hardcoded in the server.
+Obviously, this is not secure, but it is only a prototype.
+With a bit more time, we would have used a proper database.

 ### Denial of service